 If the decedent had any dependent children, you'll need their birth certificates to establish claims for certain Social Security benefits.
 If you can't locate them, copies are available from the public health office of the state or county where the child was born.

-While it might be tempting to throw things out in hopes of making the search less overwhelming-don't.
-You can't be sure which papers might prove to be important later on.
+While it might be tempting to throw away old documents, don't.
+You can't be sure which might be important later.

 The revocable trust and will